eyalatiri/breast_cancer/README.md

-🩺** Clinical Decision Support System in Breast Oncology**
+🩺 **Clinical Decision Support System in Breast Oncology**

 This repository implements an integrated clinical decision support system designed to assist clinicians throughout the breast cancer patient journey, from diagnosis to treatment response prediction.
 The system follows the CRISP-DM methodology and combines machine learning, clinical data, and radiomics to provide interpretable and high-performance predictions.

-🧠 Project Overview
+🧠 **Project Overview**

 Breast cancer management involves multiple complex decisions under uncertainty.
 This project addresses these challenges by proposing six complementary modelling objectives (Objectives 1–5 and 7) that support:

-Early and reliable diagnosis
+-Early and reliable diagnosis

-Treatment strategy selection
+-Treatment strategy selection

-Risk stratification
+-Risk stratification

-Prediction of response to neoadjuvant chemotherapy
+-Prediction of response to neoadjuvant chemotherapy

 The system is designed as a clinical decision support tool, not as a replacement for medical expertise.

-📊 Datasets Used
+📊 **Datasets Used**

 The system was developed and validated using three complementary datasets:

-Wisconsin Diagnostic Breast Cancer (WDBC)

-569 samples

-30 numerical morphological features

-Used for tumour classification benchmarking
+-**Wisconsin Diagnostic Breast Cancer (WDBC)**:569 samples/30 numerical morphological features/Used for tumour classification benchmarking

-METABRIC

-1,904 patients

-Longitudinal clinical and biological data

-Used for therapeutic decisions and risk modelling
+-**METABRIC**:1,904 patients/Longitudinal clinical and biological data/Used for therapeutic decisions and risk modelling

-MAMA-MIA

-277 patients

-1,448 DCE-MRI images

-Multi-modal (clinical + imaging)

-Used for neoadjuvant treatment response (pCR) prediction
+-**MAMA-MIA**:277 patients/1,448 DCE-MRI images/Multi-modal (clinical + imaging)/Used for neoadjuvant treatment response (pCR) prediction

-🔄 CRISP-DM Methodology
+🔄 **CRISP-DM Methodology**

 The project follows the six phases of CRISP-DM:

-Business Understanding – Clinical problem definition and objectives
+-**Business Understanding** – Clinical problem definition and objectives

-Data Understanding – Exploration of clinical, biological, and imaging data
+-**Data Understanding** – Exploration of clinical, biological, and imaging data

-Data Preparation – Cleaning, normalization, feature engineering, radiomics extraction
+-**Data Preparation** – Cleaning, normalization, feature engineering, radiomics extraction

-Modeling – Evaluation of multiple ML and DL models per objective
+-**Modeling** – Evaluation of multiple ML and DL models per objective

-Evaluation – Clinical-oriented metrics (AUC, recall, calibration)
+-**Evaluation** – Clinical-oriented metrics (AUC, recall, calibration)

-Deployment – Flask-based applications with isolated environments
+-**Deployment** – Flask-based applications with isolated environments

-🤖 Machine Learning Models & Objectives
+🤖 **Machine Learning Models & Objectives**
-Objective 1 – Tumour Diagnostic Model (Classification)
+**Objective 1 – Tumour Diagnostic Model (Classification)**

 Objective: Distinguish between malignant and benign tumours using morphological features for early and objective diagnosis.

-Models Evaluated:
-Softmax Regression, L2-SVM, k-Nearest Neighbors, Linear Regression (Perceptron), Deep MLP
+Models Evaluated:Softmax Regression, L2-SVM, k-Nearest Neighbors, Linear Regression (Perceptron), Deep MLP

 Chosen Model: Deep Multilayer Perceptron (MLP)